 - a) The designated Shore Facilities may order any Vessel to vacate its berth at such facilities as it deems reasonably necessary.
-For the purposes of this Section 4.2 a), "reasonably necessary" includes the following circumstances: - i) the Vessel has entered such Shore Facilities, or docked/hotelled at the facilities, in violation of any Applicable Law and/or requirement of the Shore Facilities, or is in violation of the requirements of Section 3.7; - ii) severe weather dictates the need to vacate the berth; or - iii) it appears that the Vessel will not be able to complete loading or discharging of the Cargo within twenty-four (24) hours (pro rata for part Cargo) of the Vessel's arrival in berth maintaining an average load or discharge pressure of one hundred (100) PSI, except that the Vessel will not be required to vacate a berth as a result of the inability to complete loading or discharging operations under this clause unless:

-- 1) that berth is needed to accommodate another Vessel, or - 2) the DHS, USCG, or any other law enforcement authority or agency having proper jurisdiction over the designated Shore Facilities mandates that the Vessel vacate such berth. - b) Upon disconnecting the hoses, used laytime or time on Demurrage will cease.
-After tendering NOR to recommence loading or discharging at the designated Shore Facilities in accordance with the Agreement, each Vessel will be re-berthed in order of rotation, unless otherwise directed by such Shore Facilities in its sole discretion, and used laytime will resume upon the Vessel's reconnection of hoses.
-Any delay resulting from the Vessel's non-compliance will not count as used laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account.
-Under any such circumstances, any delays will not count as used laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto, including vacating the berth or reberthing, are for Vessel Party's account.
+For the purposes of this Section 4.2 a), "reasonably necessary" includes the following circumstances: - the Vessel has entered such Shore Facilities, or docked/hotelled at the facilities, in violation of any Applicable Law and/or requirement of the Shore Facilities, or is in violation of the requirements of Section 3.7; - ii) severe weather dictates the need to vacate the berth; or - iii) it appears that the Vessel will not be able to complete loading of the Cargo within twenty-four (24) hours (pro rata for part Cargo) of the Vessel's arrival in berth or maintaining an average load rate as specified in the Special Provisions, except that the Vessel will not be required to vacate a berth as a result of the inability to complete loading operations under this clause unless: - 1) that berth is needed to accommodate another Vessel, or - 2) the DHS, USCG, or any other law enforcement authority or agency having proper jurisdiction over the designated Shore Facilities mandates that the Vessel vacate such berth. - b) Upon ceasing of cargo operations or completion of loading, used Laytime or time on Demurrage will cease.
+After tendering NOR to recommence loading at the designated Shore Facilities in accordance with the Agreement, each Vessel will be re-berthed in order of rotation, unless otherwise directed by such Shore Facilities in its sole discretion, and used Laytime will resume upon the Vessel's recommencement of loading.
+Any delay resulting from the Vessel's non-compliance will not count as used Laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto are for Vessel Party's account.
+Under any such circumstances, any delays will not count as used Laytime or as time on Demurrage against the designated Shore Facilities or Terminal Party, and all direct costs, expenses, losses, and damages related thereto, including vacating the berth or reberthing, are for Vessel Party's account.